Health Sciences and the Test of Essential Academic Skills (TEAS): Limited On-Campus Testing and Remote Test Option

 EFSC TEAS Policies and Accommodations

-EFSC will not administer TEAS retests outside of the once per application cycle.
+or via a remote test option.
+EFSC will not administer TEAS retests outside of the once per 12-month time period.

 If you have a documented disability see details on how to request accommodations and allow extra time for that separate process.